wyszo/TWCommonLib/README.md

 ![TWCommonLib logo](TWCommonLib.png)

-#TWCommonLib - why write boilerplate?
+#TWCommonLib: no more iOS boilerplate!

 Library of iOS utilities I use in my projects.
+Mostly serving to improve readability, app architecture and encapsulate unnecessary complexity.

 ##TableView CoreData utilities